Forgiveness: The Misunderstood Virtue

 The harm of forgiveness without repentance

 Not only is the unilateral, therapeutic view of forgiveness unbiblical, but it can be harmful as well.
 We may release our anger toward the unrepentant person, but the relationship continues to suffer because the sin has not been dealt with.
 Even if we manage to treat our offender as we did prior to their sin, by privatizing our forgiveness rather than following Jesus’ teaching in Matthew 18, we could be preventing our offender from repenting and making things right.
 We should not ignore their sin.
 “Ignoring sin teaches sinners that sin does not bring consequences.
 This is harmful to their souls.
-Continuing to have the benefit of a righteous relationship with another and yet remain in sin against that person results in fostering a habituation of sinful inclinations in their soul, which God says brings about suffering and death.”5
+Continuing to have the benefit of a righteous relationship with another and yet remain in sin against that person results in fostering a habituation of sinful inclinations in their soul, which God says brings about suffering and death.”9

 God does not treat us this way.
 He doesn’t resume a relationship with us by choosing to ignore what we have done.
-Our sin had to be addressed.
+Our sin has to be addressed.
 We had to repent before we could resume relationship with Him.
 We need to do the same with others.
 We ought not short circuit the repentance process by treating the unrepentant offender as if they had never sinned.
 Reconciliation is a privilege extended to the repentant, not a requirement for the offended Christian to extend to the unrepentant.

 Should we remain angry with the unrepentant?